ARMmbed/mbed-os/features/filesystem/littlefs/littlefs/SPEC.md

 | 0x4+e+a | name length bytes      | entry name                 |

 **Entry type** - Type of the entry, currently this is limited to the following:
-- 0x11 - file entry
+- 0x11 - file entry.
-- 0x22 - directory entry
+- 0x22 - directory entry.
-- 0x2e - superblock entry
+- 0x2e - superblock entry.

 Additionally, the type is broken into two 4 bit nibbles, with the upper nibble specifying the type's data structure used when scanning the filesystem.
 The